Blog Layout

 Even though many companies are on accrual accounting, there are many expenses that impact cash flow immediately.
 Today it is very common for vendors such as software-as-a-service and other technology service providers to either pull funds directly from your bank account via ACH or debit or charge your credit card.
 Other expenses that are often billed this way are rent, mortgage, utilities, etc. The ACH and debit card transactions never hit your accounts payable and the credit card transactions are lumped together in your credit card bill.

-Step 7: Expecting the Unexpected
+Step 7: Expecting the Unexpected in a 13 week rolling cash flow

 One-off transactions catch all businesses by surprise.
-Machines break, computers need upgrading, accidents happen, HVAC systems go down, customers take longer to pay you.
+Machines break, computers need upgrading, accidents happen, HVAC systems go down, and customers take longer to pay you.

 Step 8: Inventory Purchases